Cognizaunce/Roam-Inn/README.md

       cd roam-inn/backend
       ```

-2. **Setup database | Make sure MySQL workbench is installed | Make sure you have database connection setup in MySQL and datbase name is "roaminn"**
+2. **Setup database | Make sure you have database connection setup in MySQL and database name is "roaminn"**

    **Run the sql commands in the "Creating SQL.sql"  ---> in project directory**